 Why get involved?

-To make a difference.
-There's something in it for everyone!
+To make a difference?
+Well, there's something in it for everyone!

-RWT is a really fine, and growing, Heritage Learning Charity.
-We do excellent work at the moment, and we already benefit a large number of people, young and old.
-And we're developing further.
+RWT is a well established and growing Heritage Learning Charity.
+As the winners of the Queen's Award for Voluntary Service (2017) we have been recognised as doing excellent work within the local community and we already benefit a large number of people, young and old.
+And we're developing further...................

 How to get involved